marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 A YAML file, specifically a 'docker-compose.yml' configuration file that contains all of the base containers, networking, and other configurations for our container set.

 ## Databases

+31. Which type of SQL query would we use to see all of the information within a table called 'customers'?